EdgarJaber/SA-for-clogging-code/IJUQ_AGS_23/README.md

 Its main purpose is applying the uncertainty quantification tools (polynomial chaos expansions, Sobol' and HSIC indices) present in the [OpenTURNS](http://openturns.github.io/openturns/latest/contents.html) Python library.

-The notebooks are structured as in the paper.
+The /scripts/ folder contains the relevant